rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 Does it work perfectly?
 No! (at least I haven't managed to make it work perfectly.)

 As an example, for the following game, the suggested word is "penalty".
-The would allow you to guess 7 of the 9 words on your first turn.
+This would allow you to guess 7 of the 9 words on your first turn.

 **Our words are:** ['scorpion', 'orange', 'pyramid', 'carrot', 'plastic', 'missile', 'hole', 'crown', 'princess']